-A dual station vise, or a double station vise, is a little bit different from the stand vises.
-A dual station vise is extremely simple and functional, and is designed to have two object-holding stations to hold multiple work pieces at the same time to facilitate productivity.
+A dual station vise, or a double station vise, is a little bit different from the standard vises.
+A dual station vise is extremely functional and designed with two object-holding stations that hold multiple workpieces at the same time, in order to facilitate productivity.
 The jaws are usually incorporated with a sliding mechanic to accommodate the different sizes of objects.
 If you are looking for a vise that optimizes productivity, look no further than the dual station vise!
 A dual station vise not only allows you to optimize the use of table space, but also provide the capability to machine twice as many parts as the single station vises would.

-In terms of application, the dual station vise is perfect for clamping and machining multiple work pieces varying from different sizes at the same time.
-Once the jaws are set to proper positions, they will hold the objects to be machined securely and accurately, ensuring not only productivity but also rigidness.
+In terms of application, the dual station vise is perfect for clamping and machining multiple workpieces at the same time.
+Once the jaws are set to proper positions, they will hold the objects to be machined securely and accurately.
+This ensures not only productivity but also rigidity.
 A dual station vise is commonly used for high volume CNC production due to its superb machining productivity.

-Operating a dual station vise or any vises that utilize a double station construction is quite easy and safe.
+Operating a dual station vise or any vise that utilizes a double station construction is quite easy and safe.
 A dual station vise is also designed to maintain clamping positions and enable quick repeated loading and unloading.
-Follow the simple steps below to learn how to properly operate anything that is dual-stationed:
+Follow the simple steps below to learn how to properly operate anything that is dual-stationed.

-Assuming that the dual station vise has already been installed on your work bench, we need to disengage the rear brakes so that sliding jaws can be placed and adjusted to match width of the work piece in the next step.
-The common way to disengage the rear brake on a dual station vise is to loosen the screws from the brass fittings so that the jaws can slide from side to side.
+Assuming that the dual station vise has already been installed on your work bench, we need to disengage the rear brakes first.
+By doing so, the sliding jaws can be placed and adjusted to match the width of the workpieces later.
+Once disengage the brakes by loosening the screws from the brass fittings, the jaws can slide from side to side.

-Now that the rear brake has been disengaged, you can place the sliding jaws and the center jaw on the carrier slide.
-Technically, a vise with dual station design actually consists of three jaw components: one station jaw which will be fastened and secured at the center of the vise, and two sliding jaws to be installed on the rear of the vise.
-Both rear jaws will clamp the work pieces against the center jaw for machining.
+Now that the rear brake has been disengaged, place the sliding jaws and the center jaw on the carrier slide.
+Technically, a vise with dual station design actually consists of three jaw components: one center jaw and two sliding jaws.
+The center jaw is fastened and secured at the center, and the sliding jaws are installed on the two sides.
+Both sliding jaws will clamp the workpieces against the center jaw for machining.

-After all the jaws have been installed, you can now re-engage the brake which you loosened in the beginning of the operation; fasten the provided screws back onto the brake to re-engage.
+After all the jaws have been installed, you can now re-engage the brakes which you loosened in the beginning of the operation; fasten the provided screws back onto the brakes to re-engage.
 You may have to adjust the spring-loaded screws to control the length of spring travel.
-How far the rear jaws will open is attributed to the amount of spring travel.
+How far the sliding jaws will open is determined by the amount of spring travel.

 Now that the brake is set, the dual stationed mechanism is fully functional.
-It is time to clamp your intended work piece in place with the dual station vise that is completely set up.
-When you have the jaws grip onto the work piece the first time, the brake might drag against the vise itself to set itself to final position which requires more torque to tighten.
+It is time to clamp your intended workpieces in place with the dual station vise that is completely set up.
+When you have the jaws grip onto the workpieces the first time, the brakes might drag against the vise itself to set to final position which requires more torque to tighten.
 This will however not happen again for succeeding uses.